Selenium RemoteWebDriver: What Is It? How Is It Different From WebDriver?

 As you already know, there are various components of Selenium, including Selenium IDE, Selenium RC, Selenium Grid, and Selenium WebDriver.
 And, Selenium WebDriver is the most crucial component of Selenium Tool’s Suite.
 But do you know what a RemoteWebDriver is, and how is it different from WebDriver?

 In this blog, we will understand the difference between Selenium WebDriver and Selenium RemoteWebDriver.
 Before deep-diving into the differences, let us first understand the basic architecture of Selenium WebDriver.

-Here’s a detailed guide on what is Selenium for the uninitiated ones.
+Here’s a detailed guide on what is Selenium Grid for the uninitiated ones.